WildBoni/feed-reader/README.md

-# Lake map
+# Feed Reader testing with Jasmine

-Lake map is a web application that lets you find out the most interesting places on Lake Maggiore and plan your vacations!
+This application is a Feed Reader that retrieves news form different websites.

-This application has been created as a project for Udacity Front End Web Developer NanoDegree.
+Its functionalities are tested using Jasmine: the feedreader.js file has been created as a project for Udacity Front End Web Developer NanoDegree.

 ## Technologies used